Negotiation principles

 Go to OA2020

-Australia – CAUL Consortium 2022 Agreement Principles
+Australia – CAUL Consortium Agreement Principles for Journal-Based Content, 2024

 Read here